 The Program/Erase Resume command allows a suspended program or erase operation to be resumed and continue programming a Flash page or erasing a Flash memory block where it left off.
-The Program/Erase Resume command is accepted by the device only if the E_SUS or P_SUS bit in the Write Status Register is 1, and the RDY/BSY bit is 0.
-If the E_SUS and P_SUS bits are 0, or the RDY/BSY bit is 1, the Program/Erase Resume command is ignored by the device.
+The Program/Erase Resume command is accepted by the device only if the E\SUS or P\SUS bits in the Write Status Register is 1, and the RDY/BSY bit is 0.
+If the E\SUS or P\SUS bits is 0, or the RDY/BSY bit is 1, the Program/Erase Resume command is ignored by the device.
 As with the Program/Erase Suspend command, the Write Enable command does not need to be issued before to the Program/Erase Resume command is issued.
 Thus, the Program/Erase Resume command operates independently of the state of the WEL bit in the Status Register.